 Specialty Medications: Specialty medications are high-cost injectable, infused, oral or inhaled drugs that generally require close supervision and monitoring of the patient's drug therapy.
 Some specialty medications are covered under the medical benefit and are managed by UMR, and some are covered under the prescription drug benefit and administered by Express Scripts.
-Those covered under the prescription drug benefit, have a two-tier copay; after meeting your deductible, preferred specialty drugs have a \$100 copay, non-preferred specialty drugs have \$150 copay.
-Specialty Injectable drugs managed by UMR require 20% coinsurance after deductible.
+Those covered under the prescription drug benefit, have a two-tier copay; after meeting your deductible, preferred specialty drugs have a \$100 copay, non-preferred specialty drugs have a \$100 copay, non-preferred specialty drugs have a \$100 copay, non-preferred specialty drugs have site after deductible.
 All specialty medications covered under the prescription benefit (oral and self-injectable) require prior authorization through Express Scripts.
 PEIA will allow a one-time initial fill of certain specialty medications at a retail pharmacy.